-As for high risk IP legal entity, the presumption can be contested against if it can show the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by its suitably qualified employees who are on the long-term contracts and physically present in the BVI.
+As for high-risk IP legal entity, the presumption can be contested if it can show the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by its suitably qualified employees who are on long-term contracts and physically present in the BVI.

 Too much to handle?
 Try our Online BVI ECONOMIC SUBSTANCE TOOL Now!